Large-order perturbation theory of linear eigenvalue problems: Introduction

 We present our procedure through its application to four examples.
-Each follows the same general framework, which we hope will allow the interested reader to adapt the method to their own particular problem, but the final part of the analysis differs slightly in each case.
+Each follows the same general framework, but the final part of the analysis differs slightly in each case.
+We hope this will allow the interested reader to adapt the method to their own particular problem.

+The general framework is: \begin{description} \item{(i) \textbf{Inner region}.} Each problem starts with a regular perturbation expansion.
+Typically the coefficients in the expansion of the eigenvalue are determined by imposing a regularity condition at the origin $x=0$, and each term in the expansion is a polynomial in $x$.
+This region determines the eigenvalue expansion completely, but it is difficult to extract the large-order behaviour from the resulting recurrence relations. \item{(ii) \textbf{Outer region}.} The regular expansion in (i) is not uniform, and rearranges for large $x$, leading to a new expansion once $x = X/\eps$ has been rescaled.
+The outer problem is a singular perturbation problem, so that this expansion diverges in the usual form of factorial/power, driven by singularities away from $X=0$.
+The large-order behaviour of this divergence is easy to determine by now standard methods.
+In addition the late terms have an independent component driven by the divergent eigenvalue expansion.

+\item{(iii) \textbf{Boundary layer in the late terms near $X = 0$}.} This is the new ingredient to the method.
+The key observation is that the large-order approximation of the outer expansion (ii) is also non-uniform, so that there is another inner region near $X=0$, now not in the small-$\eps$ expansion but in the large-order expansion.
+The resolution of this inner region links the two parts of the expansion in (ii), and determines the large-order behaviour of the eigenvalue. \end{description}